 The scarcity of raw materials, water shortage and rising energy costs could impact Valmet’s and its customers’ operations and business environments.
 For example, an increase in energy prices could have an impact on Valmet’s operational costs.

 In our own operations, the greatest threats to employee health and safety such as work related illnesses, accidents and occupational wellbeing arise from a working culture where our health and safety processes are not followed and risks in the work environment are not controlled or even recognized.
 The greatest environmental risks relate to the use of hazardous substances and to waste handling.

-We have in place a Health, Safety and Environment (HSE) policy, strategic initiatives for global HSE development, key group-wide processes such as an HSE incident management system (HSE monitor), the OHSAS 18001 health and safety and ISO 14001 environmental management systems as well as location-specific HSE action plans and permits to mitigate these risks.
-We focus on building a strong HSE culture, continuously improving our processes and systematically monitoring compliance with our HSE standards and procedures.
+We have in place a Health, Safety and Environment (HSE) policy, strategic initiatives for global HSE development, key group-wide processes such as an HSE incident management system (HSE monitor), the ISO 45001 health and safety and ISO 14001 environmental management systems as well as location-specific HSE action plans and permits to mitigate these risks.
+We focus on building a strong HSE culture, continuously improving our processes, and systematically monitoring compliance with our HSE standards and procedures.

 As Valmet continues to strengthen its presence closer to its customers, especially in emerging markets, we must ensure that there are necessary competencies in place across regions.
 Significant competence gaps in different markets could prevent Valmet from successfully executing its strategy and maintaining customer satisfaction.

-Employee-related risks may also arise from violations to Valmet’s Code of Conduct and related principles, such as practices related to bribery and corruption, which could impact Valmet’s reputation and thus financial position.
+Employee-related risks may also arise from violations to Valmet’s Code of Conduct and related principles, such as practices related to bribery, fraud, corruption, and misconduct, which could impact Valmet’s reputation and thus financial position.